1/2 cup (1 stick) unsalted butter, room temperature

 2 tablespoons apple juice or milk

 1. Preheat oven to 425°F. Lightly grease muffin tins or use paper liners.

 2. Make the crumb topping: In a mixing bowl, combine the sugars, 1 teaspoon Apple Pie Spice and melted butter.
 Stir in the flour.
 This should be crumbly.
 Set aside.

 3. Make the muffins: In the bowl of stand mixer fitted with a paddle attachment or using a handheld mixer, cream the butter and sugars until light and fluffy, about 5 minutes.

 4. Add in eggs, yogurt and vanilla extract.
-Beat on high for 3 minutes or until the mixture is uniform.
+Beat on high for 3 minutes or until the mixture is light and fluffy.

-5. In a small bowl sift together the flour, baking powder, baking soda and salt.
+5. In a bowl sift together the flour, baking powder, baking soda, salt and 1 tablespoon Apple Pie Spice.

-6. Stir the flour mixture into the egg-yogurt mixture along with 1 teaspoon Apple Pie Spice, the milk and apples.
-Mix until just combined.
-Spoon the batter evenly into the prepared muffin tin.
+6. Gently fold in the flour mixture into the egg-yogurt mixture.
+Stir in the milk and apples.
+Spoon the batter prepared muffin tin filling each cup 2/3 full.

 7. Top each muffin with a handful of the crumb topping.

 8. Bake for 5 minutes.
 Reduce heat to 350°F. Bake for 15 to 18 minutes or until a toothpick inserted into the center comes out clean.
-Cool in the pan.
+Cool completely in the pan.

 9. Optional Glaze: Whisk together the confectioners sugar and apple juice.
 Drizzle over warm muffins.
 Store in an airtight container at room temperature for 3 days, in the refrigerator for 1 week or in the freezer for 1 month.